coosmiin/coosmiin.github.io/_posts/2020-12-31-notes-on-az-900-azure-fundamentals-certification.md

 title: "Microsoft Azure Fundamentals AZ-900 certification preparations notes"
 date: 2020-12-31 +0200
 last_modified_at: 2020-12-31 +0200
-categories: AZ-900 "Azure Fundamentals"
+categories: AZ-900 azure fundamentals
 toc: true
 toc_label: Topics
 toc_icon: quote-right
 toc_sticky: true
 ---

 While learning for the [AZ-900 Microsoft Azure Fundamentals](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900) exam, I thought it would be nice to track my progress by taking notes on various topics that I need to learn for the exam.
 My approach?
 Start from [exam skill outline](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE3VwUY) (November 9, 2020 version) and follow the [learning paths](https://docs.microsoft.com/en-us/learn/certifications/exams/az-900?tab=tab-learning-paths).

 At the end, taking a simulation exam offered through a [Pluralsight's](https://app.pluralsight.com/paths/certificate/microsoft-azure-fundamentals-az-900) subscription via Kaplan Learn seemed like a good idea.
+However, I've realized that the simulation exam was probably not adapted to the latest changes in the exam skills outline document.
+Nevertheless, it proved that just following the learning paths it might not be enough as there were details in the questions that were not covered in the learning paths.

 ## Describe Cloud Concepts (20-25%)